maxkajiwara/cionic-take-home/README.md

 The form page is located at `pages/index.tsx`.
 Global styles can be found at `styles/GlobalStyles.tsx` and custom theme settings can be found in `tailwind.config.js`.
 A mock API endpoint is set up in `pages/api/form.ts`.
 The `eslint` and `prettier` files in the root directory are just there for linting and auto-formatting.

+The [Tailwind Twin IntelliSense VSCode extension](https://marketplace.visualstudio.com/items?itemName=lightyen.tailwindcss-intellisense-twin) makes it much easier to see what the tailwind utilities are doing.
+You can hover over any style to see the underlying CSS.

 ## Project Setup

 Install the dependencies, build the app, and start the server with your choice of yarn or npm